NebbGroup/docs.qlarm.com/content/configuration/_index.md

 ---

 {{< lead >}}
-Configuration represents the core of the QLARM functionality flow.
+Configuration is the core of the QLARM functionality flow.
 {{< /lead >}}

 ## Features